Toloka/docs/en/guide/concepts/result-of-eval.md

 #### How can I notify the Toloker of changes in the instructions?

-Add the notification to the project description (for example: <q>Attention!
-The instructions changed</q>) and send a message to all the people who completed your tasks.
+Add the notification to the project description (for example: “Attention!
+The instructions changed”) and send a message to all the people who completed your tasks.
 To do this:
 - Assign them a hidden skill, or use an existing [skill](nav-assign.md) linked to the pool.
 - Go to **Messages** and click **Write** → **Group** → **Add filter** → **Choose your skill** → **<skill name>**.
 - If you created a new skill, specify the value you assigned to the chosen group, (for example, 1).
 If you use an existing skill, specify the minimum value.